41north/besu-exflo/README.md

 ### Bundled docker images

-We have provide a docker image that contains a pre-packaged version of Besu to make your life easier.
+We have provided a docker image that contains a pre-packaged version of Besu to make your life easier.
 This is the recommended way of running Exflo as you don't need to worry about placing the plugin in the correct folder path.
-Below is an an example using `docker-compose`:
+Below is an example using `docker-compose`:

 ```yaml
 version: "3.7"